-Water Street Solutions provides five AFA Leader and Academic Scholarships to students from the following states: Illinois, Iowa, Indiana, Kentucky, Michigan, Minnesota, Nebraska North Dakota, Ohio and South Dakota.
+Water Street Solutions provides three AFA Leader and Academic Scholarships to students from the following states: Illinois, Iowa, Indiana, Kentucky, Michigan, Minnesota, Nebraska North Dakota, Ohio and South Dakota.
 Students eligible to receive the Water Street Solutions scholarships include graduating high school seniors who meet the criteria above and current college students who plan to complete agriculture-related, four-year degree programs and have not yet attended AFA Leaders Conference.

 - DFA Cares Foundation provides two AFA Leader and Academic Scholarships to students from throughout the country who express an interest in a career in the dairy industry.
 High school seniors, as well as current undergraduate college students, are eligible to apply.

 - The Stanley H. Durwood Foundation, named after the late Founder of AMC Theaters and active philanthropist, provides five AFA Leader and Academic Scholarships to students identified and selected by AFA.
 The Trustees of the Foundation believe in continuing to provide access to education and are assisting in this effort by providing these five scholarships to deserving AFA delegates.
 These scholarships are only available for graduating high school seniors.

 - The Cyr Foundation provides three AFA Leader and Academic

 scholarships.
 The Roderick J. And Jo Anne Cyr Foundation is proud to

 support this initiative for their long-standing belief in youth and

 education.
 Rod grew up on a farm in Maine and the family is still